core-man/academic/content/authors/admin/_index.md

   link: https://core-man.github.io/blog
 - icon: envelope
   icon_pack: fas
-  link: 'mailto:jiayuanyao@ntu.edu.sg'  # For a direct email link, use "mailto:test@example.org".
+  link: mailto:jiayuanyao@ntu.edu.sg
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 - icon: cv
   icon_pack: ai
-  link: YaoJiayuan-CV.pdf
+  link: files/YaoJiayuan-CV.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

+# Highlight the author in author lists? (true/false)
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.